Amitnaik003/Leetcode-Problems/problem-1/Readme.md

 | Logic   | Nested loop to check all pairs                |
 | Output  | Indices of the two elements or error msg      |

-Would you like me to explain the optimized version using a **HashMap** for better performance?